 Whether you choose to enter employment in a design consultancy or studio upon graduation, or wish to study further, the course aims to produce graduates that are flexible, responsive and resilient.
-Whatever your career trajectory, we work together to make you industry ready.
+Whatever your career trajectory, we can work together with the aim of making you industry ready.

-Our Talent Team is on hand to offer tailored career and enterprise support if you wish to gain employment or take advantage of professional practice opportunities within course-specific industries.
+Our Talent Team is on hand to offer tailored career and enterprise support if you wish to gain employment or take advantage of professional practice opportunities.
 It provides specialist careers information, advice and guidance to all our students from their first year through to final year and beyond graduation, helping them achieve their desired career outcome.
 Our dedicated enterprise officers can also offer valuable assistance on how to begin as a freelancer/entrepreneur.
-Talent Team and enterprise officers are subject to availability.
+(Talent Team and enterprise officers are subject to availability).

 How to apply

 Full-time students applying to start in September 2023 can apply for this course through UCAS from 6 September 2022.
 Read our application pages to find out your next steps to apply.